fonk-apps/fonk-examples/guestbook/faas/openwhisk/nodejs/Readme.md

 fonkdb-mongodb   LoadBalancer   10.105.107.36   <pending>     27017:31073/TCP   32m
 ```

 When MongoDB was deployed, it was configured to utilize a `LoadBalancer` so that a host string could be constructed.
-There are two ways to create the host string and your mileage may vary on each path depending up on the external IP address capabilities of your K8S cluster.
+There are two ways to create the host string and your mileage may vary on each path depending up on the external IP address capabilities of your k8s cluster.

 In this example, the `CLUSTER-IP` is showing a private IP address and a pending `EXTERNAL-IP` address for what is likely a cluster not capable of generating an `EXTERNAL-IP`.

 If your cluster is capable of generating an `EXTERNAL-IP` and it is shown when executing the command above, your host string is simply `<EXTERNAL-IP>:27017`.

 If your cluster is not capable of generating an `EXTERNAL-IP`, see what port Mongo is mapped to (`31073` in the example above) and use `kubecltl cluster-info` to find your cluster master IP address.
-The host string is then <cluster master IP>:<mapped port>.
+The host string is then `<cluster master IP>:<mapped port>`.

 With the functions now packaged and the MongoDB host string determined, the functions can be deployed using: